WTSR: History

 In June 1966, the Federal Communications Commission (FCC) granted the college permission to use 89.7 FM at a power of 10 watts under the callsign WTSR.
 WTSR first went on the air on October 26, 1966, from two studios in Armstrong Hall following a ceremony from then-new college president Dr. Virgil W. Gillenwater.
 In March 1968 the radio station moved from Armstrong into Kendall Hall.

 On November 1, 1974, following months of testing, WTSR changed frequency to 91.3 FM when the station was granted an increase in power by the FCC to broadcast at 1,500 watts.
 This upgrade provided the station with a 30-mile broadcast radius and the capability to reach a potential audience of 750,000 to 800,000 listeners.
 Following a stint to The Brower Student Center, WTSR moved into brand new facilities inside Kendall Hall at the beginning of the 1993–94 academic year.

-During the mid-1980s the station was part of the WWDE or 2WD Family until another split helped move it to its current place.
-The station began broadcasting over the internet in late February 2007.

-Programming

-The station features a mix of indie music, rock, and specialty programming.
-Its official music format is "new alternative variety".
-Between 7:00 am and 6:00 pm the station features its "Dayside" programming, which is designed to help promote up-and-coming artists as well as provide a home to bands not often heard on commercial radio.
-The introduction of the "Dayside" format in 1996 helped bring the station notoriety amongst the college radio community and establish it as one of the more influential stations in the college radio ranks.
-The music sent to the station is sorted and some are placed in the "highs", or music that is in high demand by promoters (often bands who have a small following or are just getting started, etc.).
-After a few weeks in the highs, the albums are then moved in to the "lows" and eventually to the "backwall".
-In any given "Dayside" show, DJs are required to play a variety of "highs", "lows", "backwalls" and "opens" (any album already in the station).
-This format promotes music that is generally not played on other non-college radio stations.
-This is what led to the station's slogan, "Open Your Mind".

-Between 6:00 pm and midnight, the station offers a variety of specialty programming that consists of shows featuring folk/world, synth-pop, modern rock, metal, reggae, oldies, gospel, and many more.
-The show lineup changes every semester depending on student DJs and Community Volunteers.

 In 2011 the Trenton Thunder, then the Double A affiliate of the New York Yankees, announced WTSR as the new flagship station of the Trenton Thunder Radio Network.
 The agreement saw WTSR broadcast all Thunder Eastern League regular season games and playoff games.
 In 2017, the Thunder announced a new broadcast deal with WNJE.